 She hails from Amherst, Massachusetts and has been part of our practice since 2004.
 She graduated cum laude from Syracuse University where she also ran for the university’s cross country team.
-She continues to enjoy running and finished her first Crim in 2005.
+She continues to enjoy running and recently qualified for the 2020 Boston Marathon.
 She graduated from the Pennsylvania College of Optometry in 2003.
 While still in school she was the national chairperson for the American Optometric Student Association’s national convention.
 She also initiated a vision-screening program for homeless veterans in conjunction with Operation Stand-Down.
 Upon graduation she immediately began her residency training at The Eye Institute of Philadelphia.
-After her residency she relocated to Michigan to be close to family and take a position in our office where she has greatly enhanced the level of services that we can offer to our patients.
+After her residency she relocated to Michigan to take a position in our office where she has greatly enhanced the level of services that we can offer to our patients.

 - Fellow of the American Academy of Optometry.
-Fellowship is granted to a select few optometrists after completing a rigorous application process and passing an oral examination by the Academy’s regional board.
+Fellowship is granted to a select few optometrist after completing a rigorous application process and passing an oral examination by the Academy’s regional board.

 - Michigan Optometric Association